Updated: Oct 7

-3. What kind of documents needs to be notarized?
+3. What kind of documents need to be notarized?

 Generally, legal documents like powers of attorney, wills, deeds and contracts need to be notarized before they can be enforced overseas.
 A Notary Public provides the following services relating to documents that can be used in a foreign country:

-Certification of copies legal documents like passports, educational qualifications, birth, death and marriage certificates;
+Certification of copies of legal documents like passports, educational qualifications, birth, death and marriage certificates;